 3. Oversee application processing, income verification, and eligibility assessments for housing programs: maintain records and ensure compliance with funding requirements.

-8. Manage HUD CDBG-funded projects, including requests for proposals, contract negotiations, environmental reviews, inspections, and contractor certifications; ensure compliance with HUD regulations and City policies.
+6. Assist with administration of CDBG programs and HUD-funded projects, including requests for proposals, contract negotiations, environmental reviews, inspections, and contractor certifications; ensure compliance with federal regulations, state and City policies.

 QUALIFICATIONS